salozoya1/salozoya1/README.md

 - 👋 Hi, I’m @salozoya1
 - 👀 I’m interested in ...Expanding my knowledge in the tech field
 - 🌱 I’m currently learning ...Azure and Git
-- 💞️ I’m looking to collaborate on ...A variety of training and sepcializations in cloud software
+- 💞️ I’m looking to collaborate on ...A variety of training and specializations in cloud software
 - 📫 How to reach me ...By email: samuel.lozoya83@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...I am a lover of travel and exploring new cultures